jasny/improved-php-iterable/README.md

 relevant and kept by the pipeline.
 As such, you can extend the `Pipeline` class and use that any chainable method, without the object changing.

-However is a step returns a `Pipeline` object (including any object that extends the pipeline), the `then` method will return that object instead of `$this`.
+However, is a step returns a `Pipeline` object (including any object that extends the pipeline), the `then` method will return that object instead of `$this`.
 This can be used to inject a custom class later in a pipe or in a pipeline builder.